rpm-software-management/dnf/doc/api_base.rst

     Perform the resolved transaction.
 Use the optional `display` object(s) to report the progress. `display` can be either an instance of a subclass of :class:`dnf.callback.TransactionProgress` or a sequence of such instances.
 Raise :exc:`dnf.exceptions.Error` or dnf.exceptions.TransactionCheckError.

-  .. method:: download_packages(pkglist, progress=None)
+  .. method:: download_packages(pkglist, progress=None, callback_total=None)

     Download packages in `pkglist` from remote repositories.
-Packages from local repositories or from the command line are not downloaded. `progress`, if given, should be a :class:`.DownloadProgress` and can be used by the caller to monitor the progress of the download.
+Packages from local repositories or from the command line are not downloaded. `progress`, if given, should be a :class:`.DownloadProgress` and can be used by the caller to monitor the progress of the download. `callback_total` is function accepting two parameters - total size of the downloaded content in bytes and time when the download process started in seconds since the epoch.
 Raises :exc:`.DownloadError` if some packages failed to download.

-  .. method:: group_install(group_id, pkg_types, exclude=None)
+  .. method:: group_install(group_id, pkg_types, exclude=None, strict=True)

     Mark group with corresponding `group_id` installed and mark the packages in the group for installation.
 Return the number of packages that the operation has marked for installation. `pkg_types` is a sequence of strings determining the kinds of packages to be installed, where the respective groups can be selected by including ``"mandatory"``, ``"default"`` or ``"optional"`` in it.
 If `exclude` is given, it has to be an iterable of package name glob patterns: :meth:`.group_install` will then not mark the respective packages for installation whenever possible.
+Parameter `strict` is a boolean indicating whether group packages that exist but are non-installable due to e.g. dependency issues should be skipped (False) or cause transaction to fail to resolve (True).

   .. method:: group_remove(group_id)